arogozhnikov/arogozhnikov.github.io/_posts/2015-10-15-so-you-decided-to-write-classifier.markdown

    <!-- theanets -->

 9. Write __your own map-reduce system.__
-   Optimization of algorithm is an annoying process.
+   Optimization of an algorithm is an annoying process.
    It's better to use 100 machines and solve the same problem faster, right?

    Everyone (just everyone) today has a good cluster.